OpenArCloud/openvps/README.md

 Also see [README](maplocalizer/README.md)

 ### Authentication
-We use FusionAuth for authentication to protect the maps.
+We use FusionAuth for OAuth2 authentication to protect the maps.
+We chose it because it can run locally on the host machine.
 Download and run FusionAuth locally in Docker.
 See [this](/docs/FusionAuth.md) documentation on how to configure FusionAuth.

 ## Setup

+The mapbuilder and maplocalizer require an nvidia GPU, at least in the ballpark of GeForce 1080 but a more powerful one is recommended.

+You will also need an own domain name and a corresponding SSL certificate, and you need to forward 4 ports to your host machine.
+It is recommended to run NGINX on your host machine to terminate the TLS tunnels and forward the connections to the openvps containers that run HTTP servers.

+Install `docker` and `nvidia-container-toolkit` ([link](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)) so that the containers can have GPU access.

+Continue with the installation and configuration of the authentication, see the description in [this](/docs/FusionAuth.md) document.
+You will need to create a tenant and an application.
+Mark the  client ID and client secret of your new application, these will be filled later into our environment variables `AUTH_FUSIONAUTH_ID` and `AUTH_FUSIONAUTH_SECRET`.
+The `AUTH_SECRET` is a secret generated with `openssl` and it must be the same for all client applications that want to use this authentication service.

 Clone this repository:
 ```